MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 ### Cache for Redis

-Cache for Redis supports [zone-redundancy][redis-zr] in the Premium, Enterprise and Enterprise Flash tiers.
-To enable zone redundancy for Azure Cache for Redis:
+Cache for Redis supports [zone-redundancy][redis-zr] in certain tiers.
+To enable zone redundancy for Azure Cache for Redis, follow the instructions in [Enable zone redundancy for Azure Cache for Redis][enable-redis-zr].

-* Configure a minimum of three replicas.
-* Select all three Availability Zones.

-For more information, see [Enable zone redundancy for Azure Cache for Redis][enable-redis-zr].

 In this architecture, Azure Cache for Redis is deployed with a private endpoint and the public endpoint is disabled.